 4. Speak face to face

-One of the best relationship communication skills you can use is always speaking about important topics face to face.
+One of the best communication skills in relationships you can use is always speaking about important topics face to face.
 Texting is certainly not the avenue for having serious relationship conversations or for making big decisions since the tone of voice cannot be determined through text messages.

 Instead, choose a time when you can be face to face with your partner.
 This way you can both give one another your full attention and you can read one another’s non-verbal cues.
 When things are said in person, there is little room for things getting “lost in translation” through tech.